 How can I participate in clinical trials and research studies?

 Based on the information you submit to iCureCeliac®, as well as the eligibility criteria set forth by researchers and biopharmaceutical companies, Celiac Disease Foundation will notify you of existing opportunities to participate in clinical trials or research studies.
-Researchers and biopharmaceutical company representatives will never contact you directly; if you choose to participate in the opportunity, you would contact the researcher or biopharmaceutical company representative yourself.
+Researchers and biopharmaceutical company representatives will never contact you directly unless you authorize them to; for most opportunities you will contact the researcher or biopharmaceutical company representative yourself.

 How much time will it take to complete the survey?

-Am I able to save my responses, log out, and finish the survey at another time?
+Am I able to save my responses, log out, and finish a survey at another time?

-Yes, you may save your responses, log out, and then log back in when you’re ready to continue the survey.
+Yes, you may save your responses, log out, and then log back in when you’re ready to continue a survey.

 How often should I update my information in iCureCeliac®?

-We encourage you to update your information in iCureCeliac® approximately every six months.
+We will send you an email reminder to update your answers approximately every six months after you complete or update a survey.
 Every so often, we may notify you of additional surveys that have been added to iCureCeliac® for you to complete.

 What kinds of information will I be asked to contribute to iCureCeliac®?

 You will be asked questions about your medical history, symptoms, diagnosis, and potential treatments.
-Your general health, reproductive health, dietary adherence, disease concerns, family history, and demographic information will also be queried.
+Questions about your general health, reproductive health, dietary adherence, disease concerns, family history, and demographic information will also be asked.

 What makes iCureCeliac® different from other celiac disease and non-celiac gluten/wheat sensitivity data collection programs?

-Launched in March 2016, iCureCeliac® is the only public patient registry in the U.S. for celiac disease. iCureCeliac® is an initiative of the Community Engaged Network for All (CENA), a Patient-Centered Outcomes Research Institute (PCORI)-funded project, led by the Genetic Alliance, of which Celiac Disease Foundation is a member.
+Launched in March 2016, iCureCeliac® is the only public patient registry in the United States for celiac disease. iCureCeliac® launched as a Patient-Centered Outcomes Research Institute (PCORI)-funded project.

 Will I know how my data is being used by researchers?